travelnxt/appacitive-docs/index.md

 ### Updating a user

 The update user call is similar to the update article call.
-The update user calls expects a json object with only the user properties that you want updated.
+The update user calls expect a json object with only the user properties that you want updated.
 The property keys which you send with non-null values will get updated if they aren't marked as immutable.
 The property keys you don't send in the body of the POST call stay unchanged.
 The property keys you send with values set as `null` are deleted from the user object (set to null).